A Beer of Every Shade

 Hoppy, malty, fruity, spicy, creamy… there’s a beer for every palate and season.

-You can find eight breweries and beerhouses along the Scottsdale Ale Trail, and more than 30 craft breweries in the greater Scottsdale area, all pouring a wide variety of tasty brews.
+You can find seven breweries and beerhouses along the Scottsdale Ale Trail, and more than 30 craft breweries in the greater Scottsdale area, all pouring a wide variety of tasty brews.
 Journeying from light to dark, here’s my guide to the city’s must-try, locally brewed beers.

 I love a beer with a great name, can you tell?
 Order this one in your best Boston accent and prepare for a treat to your taste buds.
 Characteristic of New England India Pale Ales (NEIPAs), this unfiltered IPA has a hazy golden appearance and packs a hoppy, juicy punch, with sweet mango and citrus flavors.
 (6.4% ABV)

 This brew has as many hop varieties as it does accolades – five, to be exact.
 Deep gold in color with bold hop flavor, you’ll smell citrus and pine, and taste a crisp, clean bitterness in the Hop Knot American-Style IPA.
-Pair it with a spicy desert dish, like pork green chili, or cheese for optimum flavor.
+Pair it with a spicy dessert dish, like pork green chili, or cheese for optimum flavor.
 Hoppy fans rejoice!
 (6.7% ABV)